AntonioJBT/pipeline_example/README.rst

 You'll need to check instructions for each tool separately.
 For DRMAA you'll very likely need to liaise with your system's administrator.

+The folder Docker_and_config_file_examples contains examples of PBSPro user and system wide settings.
 Note that Dockerfiles will not work per se but have installation instructions for older versions of requirements.

-The folder config_files contains examples of PBSPro user and system wide settings.

-Note that an updated version with a pipeline example is available, follow the `cgat-core docs`_.
+An updated version with a pipeline example is available, follow the `cgat-core docs`_.

 .. _Ruffus: http://www.ruffus.org.uk/
 .. _cgat-core: https://github.com/cgat-developers/cgat-core